Resident Caretakers - Regulation Part 7, Section 35

 If an employer designates a resident caretaker in writing under subsection 3(a) the employer must immediately give a copy of the written designation to the resident caretaker.
 If the employer fails to give a copy to the resident caretaker the designation has no effect and section 17 and this section of the Regulation apply to all resident caretakers employed by the employer.
 Employers are encouraged to obtain written confirmation that the designated resident caretaker acknowledges receiving a copy of the written designation.

-- An employer hires Mr. and Mrs. Jones to be resident caretakers of an apartment building.
-The parties agree that Mr. Jones will be responsible for most resident caretaker duties but Mrs. Jones will assist with collecting the rent and with other matters if necessary.
-The employer designates Mr. Jones to be the resident caretaker and provides him with a copy of the written designation.
-The provisions of section 17 and this section of the Regulation apply to Mr. Jones.
-Mrs. Jones is paid by the hour and the provisions of Part 4 of the Act and the regular hourly minimum wage apply to her.
+- An employer hires two employees to be resident caretakers of an apartment building.
+The parties agree that one employee will be responsible for most resident caretaker duties but the other employee will assist with collecting the rent and with other matters if necessary.
+The employer designates the caretaker performing most duties to be the resident caretaker and provides them with a copy of the written designation.
+The provisions of section 17 and this section of the Regulation apply to that caretaker.
+The second caretaker is paid by the hour and the provisions of Part 4 of the Act and the regular hourly minimum wage apply to them.

 - An employer hires a resident caretaker to work during the week and a relief caretaker to work weekends and other times as required.
 The employer fails to designate either of them as the resident caretaker.
 The provisions of section 17 and this section of the Regulation apply to both of them.

 - An employer hires two resident caretakers and tells one of them that he is designating her as the full-time resident caretaker.
-She does not know if there is a written designation and was not provided with a copy.
-The other resident caretaker files a complaint, alleging she was not paid for all hours worked.
+The employee does not know if there is a written designation and was not provided with a copy.
+The other resident caretaker files a complaint, alleging they were not paid for all hours worked.
 In the absence of a written designation, both of the resident caretakers are entitled to be paid in accordance with section 17 and this section of the Regulation.

 Related sections of the Act or Regulation